"Safeguarding is a high priority within the school and there is an established culture of keeping pupils safe"

 Everyone who comes into contact with our students and their families has a role to play in safeguarding and we continue to strive to establish an ethos and culture based on mutual respect and acceptance of differences, where safeguarding is everyone’s business and everyone’s responsibility.
 We believe that in order for our students to achieve their best we must ensure that they are safe and that they feel safe.

-Through our PDL, Citizenship and Philosophy and Ethics programmes and the social, moral, spiritual and cultural opportunities provided for our students we contribute to the promotion of British values and fulfill our duty to PREVENT them from being influenced by radicals and extremists.
+Through our PDL, Citizenship and Philosophy and Ethics programmes and the social, moral, spiritual and cultural opportunities provided for our students we contribute to the promotion of British values and fulfil our duty to PREVENT them from being influenced by radicals and extremists.

-The Designated Safeguarding Lead is Miss Eskriett.
+The Designated Safeguarding Lead is Alan Chipping

 The team members are: